When you look at some of the most circulated A/B tests on the internet, it’s easy to get hypnotized by dollar signs.

 Here are 6 questions you should be asking when A/B testing post-click landing pages to make sure you don’t end up wasting time and money with pointless tests.

 1. Why am I A/B testing my post-click landing pages?

 The answer to this might seem obvious at first (to boost my conversion rate, what else?), but without a specific reason for testing a particular element, you shouldn’t be testing at all.
 A red button vs. blue button test “just because” will only waste your valuable time.
-In the words of Peep Laja over at ConversionXL:
+In the words of Peep Laja over at CXL:

 You might be a copywriting fanatic who thinks that changing up a headline will cause a huge uplift in conversions; or maybe you’re a graphic designer who believes that your hero shot is what’s going to skyrocket signups.
 Whatever your inclination, it’s important to disregard your desires in favor of data.
 Peep explains: